simjunheng/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Provided filepath of image is invalid.
+Provided name of image is invalid.

   Use case ends.

 * 1b.
-Provided name of image is invalid.
+Image does not exist.

   Use case ends.

 * 1c.
-Image does not exist.

-  Use case ends.

-* 1d.
 Image is not in `png` format.

   Use case ends.